 I am a blonde hair, blue-eyed, Caucasian female that was born into a Muslim family & proud….BUT don’t you for a second let any of that determine your views of me as a human being.

 P.S – I guess I plan on writing whatever crosses my mind in the upcoming months, feel free to check for updates!

-& comments are welcomed.
+& comments are welcome.